#Game Producer — 4 minute read

 Nanobit support to continuous learning and knowledge sharing has created a very favorable work environment for everyone to grow and thrive.

 By constantly learning as much as I could about game economy and game design, I acquired enough knowledge and competencies to make a career switch to game design, and off I go to another enriching learning journey that harnessed my skills and broadened my knowledge to eventually change my career path.

-As a Game Designer I had to work closely with different other teams, such as developers, artists, content designers…etc. Working closely with these teams helped me deep dive into the details of the game dynamics and flow and what could and could not make a fun, engaging gameplay.
-Knowing all these aspects, have cleared my vision and was able to choose my next step in career path in gaming industry.
+As a Game Designer, I had to work closely with different other teams, such as developers, artists, content designers…etc. Working closely with these teams helped me deep dive into the details of the game dynamics and flow and what could and could not make fun, engaging gameplay.
+Knowing all these aspects has cleared my vision and was able to choose the next step in my career path in the gaming industry.

 Nanobit supported my eagerness to learn and achieve my career goals.
 I attended several training and workshops in Croatia, the United Kingdom, Netherlands and Serbia.

 My job experience as a Game Designer served as a stepping stone to break through the game production realm.
 Now as a Game Producer, I’m responsible for the overall process and progress of games design, development and release dates.
 Working together and closely with developers, artists and content designers, on every detail of the gameplay to ensure we are heading in the right direction and sticking to the same vision.